poorva-pohekar/Elevate-Labs-internship/README.md

 5. **Decision Boundary Visualization**
    - Applied PCA to reduce data to 2D and plotted decision boundaries for different K values.

+# TASK-07

+This project performs binary classification on the Breast Cancer dataset using Support Vector Machines (SVMs)

+1.  **Data Preprocessing**
+    - Dropped id column
+    - Converted diagnosis to binary (0 or 1)

+2.  **Visualization**
+    - 2D Scatter plot using radius_mean and texture_mean

+3.  **SVM Training**
+    - Trained SVM models with linear and RBF kernels
+    - Evaluted accuracy on test set

+4.  **Decision Boundary Visualization**
+    - Plotted decision boundaries of trained models

+5.  **Hyperparameter Tuning**
+    - Used GridSearchCV to tune C and gamma for RBF kernel
+    - Evaluated best model on test set with a classification report